Guide to pregnancy hormones

 - Changes during each trimester

-What happens when an egg is fertilised?
+What happens to hormone levels when an egg is fertilised?

 After an egg is fertilised, there’s a finely controlled release of hormones that enables the egg to implant and for the pregnancy to progress normally.